cheap-glitch/vue-cli-plugin-sitemap/README.md

 	// If set to 'false', always remove it (default: 'false')
 	trailingSlash: false,

-	// Insert line breaks and indent the tags to make the generated
+	// Insert line breaks and tabulations to make the generated
 	// file more readable (default: 'false')
 	pretty: true,